 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

 Last Updated on

-Several tests are performed which act as an indicator towards the overall health of your pregnancy, and it is important that you discuss with your doctor and find out which tests are right for you.
+Several tests are performed which act as an indicator of the overall health of your pregnancy, and it is important that you discuss with your doctor and find out which tests are right for you.

-What are Prenatal Tests and why are they Important?
+What Are Prenatal Tests and Why Are They Important?

 Prenatal tests are medical tests that your medical practitioner will perform on you in order to get an idea about the progress of your pregnancy and the health of your baby.
 Your doctor will perform certain tests each time you go for your prenatal check-up, these may include a urine test, blood test, etc. in order to gauge your health.
 Certain other prenatal screening tests are performed to detect any birth defects or complications in your baby.

-Who needs Prenatal Testing?
+Who Needs Prenatal Testing